 As early mentioned, the crack sound can be produced as an alarm for you to perform deadlifts using the right techniques.

 At times, it can be quite relieving to feel your back crack while you deadlift.

-But if the cracking persists it may cause severe damages on your back, muscles, tendons, ligaments, spinal nerves and joints in general.
+But if the cracking persists it may cause severe damages to your back, muscles, tendons, ligaments, spinal nerves, and joints in general.

 In some cases, you may feel that your spine is hurt due to cracking and jerking.

-That is essentially not normal as well; make sure you put the exercise on halt.
+That is essentially not normal as well; make sure you put the exercise on a halt.